DoosanJung/Udacity-deep-reinforcement-learning-nanodegree/Report.md

 ### Ideas for Future Work

-This repository only contains a vanilla Q-network with fully connected layers, with only 64 nodes.
+This repository only contains a vanilla Deep Q-network with fully connected layers, with only 64 nodes.
 This might be enough to resolve the enviroment in 426 episodes but I think there is a lot of room for improvement.
-I have not tried Double DQN, Prioritized Experience Replay, and Dueling DQN.
+Trying with more hidden layers with or without more nodes (+ dropout layers, possibly) can be one thing.
+Hyperparamter tuning can be another.
+Beside this vanilla Deep Q-network, I have not tried Double DQN, Prioritized Experience Replay, and Dueling DQN.
 There is no guarantee in advance that these will improve the performance but it's worth trying all three.

 Also, as mentioned in the Udacity Deep Reinforcement Learning Nanodegree project, using the raw pixels as an input would be a good future work.
 The state will be, in this case, 84 x 84 RGB image rather than 37 features (that are velocity, ray-based precpetion of objects around the agent's foward direction).
 Including [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) in the Q-network will probably suit well for this purpose and also image preprocessing would be needed.